Who must file campaign disclosure reports?

 Does the Board conduct training sessions in the use of the IDIS program?

-information contact the State Board of Elections.
+State Board of Elections.

 Is electronically filed data available on the Board of Elections website?